parkerd/statsd-zabbix-backend/README.md

 - namespace: default is "logstash"
 - sender: default is "%{host}", replacing dots with underscores
 - metric: name of the metric used in increment

+See Logstash examples for specific keys Zabbix will receive based on metric type.

 #### Counters